BRA1L0R/morse-gadget/README.md

 An overly-complicated Valentine's day gift (worth it).

+**PCB design** and code have been entirely done by me.

 **SPECS:**
+- Custom hand-held pcb design the size of a credit card
 - RISC-V ESP32 C3 as the brains of the operation
 - SSD1306 equivalent display
 - USB-C power (no power-delivery)